Order of chivalry: Overview

 In the course of time, many orders of knights have been dissolved due to a lack of people or the field of activity has changed.
 So in many areas the charitable aspect and nursing came to the fore.
 There were also dissolutions for political reasons, such as the Knights Templar in 1312 or many orders of knights as opposition by Nazi Germany.
 While the Knights Templar was not re-established, some orders were reactivated after the end of World War II and the fall of the Iron Curtain.
+As the bestowal of knighthoods or damehoods are considered prestigious, the German loanword ordenshunger ("hunger for orders") became used to describe those who desired membership in multiple orders of chivalry.

 There are repeated attempts to revive or restore old orders of knights.
 Often, old knight orders are used today to honor personalities.
 For example, the British Queen Elizabeth II regularly appointed new members to the Order of the British Empire in the 21st century.
 In Central Europe, for example, the Order of St. George, whose roots also go back to the so-called "last knight" Emperor Maximilian I, was reactivated by the House of Habsburg after its dissolution by Nazi Germany.
 Meanwhile, to this day, deserved personalities in republican France are highlighted by being awarded the Knight of the Legion of Honour.
-In contrast, the knights of the ecclesiastical orders of knights such as the Sovereign Military Order of Malta and the Order of St. John mainly devote themselves to social tasks, nursing and care.
+In contrast, the knights of the ecclesiastical orders of knights such as the Sovereign Military Order of Malta and the Order of Saint John mainly devote themselves to social tasks, medicine, nursing and care.